Kristen hails from Modesto, CA. She is self-employed and has experience selling with Storenvy.

 Of course, none of this may matter to you!
 I didn't even know what any of these things were when I started selling.
 But it wasn't long before these things made it onto my radar and I got frustrated that I couldn't play around and be creative with my sales tactics.

 In my opinion, Storenvy is not very reliable.
 It crashed way too frequently for my liking while I was using it.
 The problems that frustrated me the most were:

 - Everything worked except for the shop owner dashboard.
-This meant that customers can still shop and buy, but you have no access to your orders page to look at and process the orders that were coming in.
-This wouldn't be a huge deal if it weren't for the fact that it was down for almost 3 whole days!
+This meant that customers could still shop and buy, but you'd have no access to your orders page to look at and process the orders that were coming in.
+This wouldn't be a huge deal if it weren't for the fact that it was down for almost three whole days!
 This seriously delayed the shipping process for the orders that came in during that time.

-To their defense, I have heard tons of stories of people who are totally satisfied and have never had a problem.
-Unfortunately I am not one of those people.
+In their defense, I have heard tons of stories of people who are totally satisfied and have never had a problem.
+Unfortunately, I am not one of those people.